-Get Up & Go by Children's Health supported by Kohl's Cares created easy-to-use exercise cards to help children and parents stay active together.
+Get Up & Go by Children's Health created easy-to-use exercise cards to help children and parents stay active together.
 Download a variety of exercise cards for inspiration.

 3. Turn to online resources

-For children of all ages, GoNoodle offers a free online resource, GoNoodle: Good Energy at Home, which offers movement and mindfulness videos as well as downloadable learning resources and ideas for off-screen activities.
-For young athletes, Adams recommends following Children's Health Andrews Institute Sports Performance powered by EXOS on Instagram for training inspiration, workout videos, nutrition tips and more.
+For children of all ages, GoNoodle offers movement and mindfulness videos online as well as downloadable learning resources and ideas for off-screen activities.
+For young athletes, Rivera recommends following Children's Health Andrews Institute Sports Performance powered by EXOS on Instagram for training inspiration, workout videos, nutrition tips and more.

 4. Make exercise a family priority

 If you truly want to inspire your child to get moving, the best way to do it is to set an example yourself.
 "The biggest factor that can impact if kids are going to be healthy and active is what their family is doing," explains Rivera.
 "Choose to be active with your kids as much as possible, rather than expecting them to do it on their own."